Sim98B/Neural_Network/README.md

 1. 1 Layer Classifier: a simple 1 layer neural network to classify random generatyed data Random data are generated with make_blobs() which parameters can be adjusted to get easier/harder problems; the function generating    data also return a difficulty index of the task, based standard deviatiation of blobs and number of classes, between 0 and 1           repsectively the easiest and the hardest problem.
+   To get a significative index the value passed as the maximum of the standard deviation of clusters' centers should be half of the higher value passed to center box.

    The neural network has to minimize the cross entropy loss function and it returns the weights and the bias value to evaluate           model's    performance on data never seen, I.E. test set.